bjankord/brettjankord.com/content/blog/2013-01-10-active-development-on-categorizr-has-come-to-an-end.md

 It was fun to see the project take off, I remember getting a tweet from Paul Irish asking me to add a link to Categorizr in the Modernizr Wiki.
 It was fun to see Categorizr make it in to a list of 50 fantastic responsive web design tools on [.net Magazine][1], and see [Ethan Marcotte][2] mention my project as well other people I look up to like [Jeffery Zeldman][3], [Jeremy Keith][4], and [Brad Frost][5].
 Jason Grigsby introduced me to Crystal Beasley and Lawrence Mandel to offer my thoughts on the user agent for Firefox's new OS to make sure it would be easily detectable.
 It was a great experience.

 I learned a lot while working on the project.
 To name just a few of the things, I learned a better understanding of PHP, a better understanding of how CDNs work, how to license code and what licensing options there are.
-Nearly a year ago, I took the plunge and learned how to use github and set up a project specifically so I could put [Categorizr][6] on it.
+Nearly a year ago, I took the plunge and learned how to use GitHub and set up a project specifically so I could put [Categorizr][6] on it.

 I worked with a great developer and friend on this project, [Josh Eisma][7].
 He helped a lot with code review and we had even built out an API to launch a month after Categorizr was released on github, though there was something that held me back from ever pushing that update live.
 My view of the web.